moderndatacompany/dataos.info/docs/resources/stacks/benthos/bloblang/walkthrough.md

 The body of a named map, encapsulated with squiggly brackets, is a totally isolated mapping where root now refers to a new value being created for each invocation of the map, and this refers to the root of the context provided to the map.

-Named maps are executed with the method apply, which has a string parameter identifying the map to execute, this means it's possible to dynamically select the target map.
+Named maps are executed with the [method `apply`](../bloblang/methods.md), which has a string parameter identifying the map to execute, this means it's possible to dynamically select the target map.

 As you can see in the above example we were able to use a custom map in order to create our talking head objects without the object literal.
 Within a named map we can also create variables that exist only within the scope of the map.